AaronArmour/trivia-quiz/README.md

 You do not need to provide both the `--network` and `-p` options (but you can), which you might choose depends on where the server is hosted and how clients will connect.

+By default the server creates quizzes with 10 questions, this can be configured by setting the environment variable `NUM_QNS` using the `-e` flag.
+(Note that the number of questions is limited to 20 questions maximum.)

 #### Server logs

 You can follow the latest logs on the server with: